nykygit/sql-express-backup-job/README.md

 # sql-express-backup-job

-SQL Express doesn't have a SQL Agent to schedule jobs like Standard Enterprise or Developer Edition.
+SQL Server Express Edition doesn't have a SQL Agent Service to schedule jobs like SQL Server Standard, Enterprise, or Developer Edition.
 These scripts allow you to easily backup all databases on a SQL Express instance.
 We use Windows Task Scheduler to execute SQL via command line.

 ## Disclaimer